Last updated on 2023-03-20 20:38

 Various materials available online:

 • Peter Norvig's classic Teach Yourself Programming in Ten Years, here.
+I re-read this essay about once a year.

 • MIT's The Missing Semester of Your CS Education, here.